apache/pulsar-site/docs/io-develop.md

 id: io-develop
 title: How to develop Pulsar connectors
 sidebar_label: "Develop"
-description: Get started to develop Pulsar connectors to move data between Pulsar and other systems.
+description: Learn how to develop Pulsar connectors to move data between Pulsar and other systems.
 ---

 ````mdx-code-block